 The pump should be flushed out with fresh water immediately after pumping salt water to prevent excessive rusting.
-(Except pumps which are built of special material to resist the corrosive action of the brine.)
+(Except pumps which are built of special materials, such as bronze, to resist the corrosive action of the brine.)

 When measuring sea water with a Pitot Gage, capacities shown in Table No. 2 should be discounted approximately 1 1/2% to determine the correct capacity.